[Closed] MEATLiquor – London’s Popular & Hip Burgers In Singapore

 To those arrive hungry… Sorry, gone fishing.
 TeamMeat X” is up.

 The reason for closure?
 Not sure why.
 But business hasn’t been that roaring comparatively.
 Some said the burgers were not fantastic.
 Oh well.

 MEATLiquor has arrived from London.
 The burger joint known for their American style comfort food, founded by Yianni Papoutsis and Scott Collins, makes its international debut outpost at SINgapore.

-This corner unit at Duxton Road is set to be the next stylish place to chill out after work.
+This corner unit at Duxton Road looks like a stylish place to chill out after work.

 The very moment I stepped in, I was quite bedazzled at its edgy décor and vibrancy.
 Graffiti meets neon meets down-town club, with the word “SIN” representing SINgapore in luminous yellow taking centrestage.

 MEATLiquor SINgapore’s clientele looked like they all came from the public relations / art / design / marketing industries and the likes, some looking extremely fashion forward – purple-coloured hair, growing beards, floral shirts with shorts, some trend-setters in the mix.

 The menu features their signature dishes such as The Dead Hippie ($22), Dirty Chicken Burger ($18), Fried Pickles ($9), Chili Cheese Fries ($18) and some local adaptations namely the Sambal Wings ($15) and Sambal Fries ($10).

 People in London queue for a bite of these burgers, and therefore there was a certain expectation.

 The Dead Hippie ($22) had 2 French mustard-fried beef patties, cheese, pickles, lettuce, mixed white onions and the special ‘dead hippie’ sauce in a soft bun.